 Expected benefit to partner organization: Making group decisions more effective by mitigating the risks of group biases.

-Abstract: The proposed study will analyze how group decisions could be structured to avoid decision biases, which could result in inferior outcomes.
+Abstract: The proposed study will analyse how group decisions could be structured to avoid decision biases, which could result in inferior outcomes.
 The control group makes group decision as before; the treatment group implements interventions to mitigate group biases.
-The results are tracked and analyzed.
+The results are tracked and analysed.
 Depending on the research site, outcome variables may be reduced credit default rates, higher revenues from new products, improvement of patient outcomes.
 The expected benefit include making group decisions more effective by mitigating the risks of group biases.